 Louis Dobermann from Thuringen, Germany, had a great influence on the Doberman breed and many other dog breeds.
-It is known that Louis Dobermann from Thuringen was a tax officer and dog breeder from the town of Apolda.
-In 19th century Germany, attitudes toward tax collectors were sometimes hostile in some regions.
+He is known that Louis Dobermann from Thuringen was a tax officer and dog breeder from the town of Apolda.
+In the 19th century Germany, attitudes toward tax collectors were sometimes hostile in some regions.
 Louis Dobermann was also experiencing this as a tax collector.
 He needed a reliable and imposing guardian to accompany him on these tours.
 Afterward, he took steps to raise a hardworking dog with a high protective feature.

 Although there is no clear information about which dog breeds Louis Doberman used when creating this breed, estimations were made due to the studies done.
 It is thought that in the late 1800s, he crossed the old German Shepherd and German Pinscher, later the Black and Tan Manchester Terrier, Greyhound, and Weimaraner, and began work on creating a guard dog.
 This work created the prototype of the genre, which would later be named after him.
 The Doberman Pinscher breed was first developed in Germany in the late 1800s as a medium-sized breed by crossing the Rottweiler, German Pinscher, and Weimaraner breeds.

 Original Dobermans have somewhat heavy-boned and rounded heads.
-Breeders have also found different interventions in its appearance over time.
+Breeders have also found different interventions in his appearance over time.
 The breed developed and spread in a very short time.
 In 1899, the first Doberman breed club was established.
 Doberman continued to gain acclaim, increasing day by day.
 The Tax Collector's dog gained an international reputation as a working dog at great speed.
 In 1908, the first Doberman came to America and was accepted into the AKC.

-They achieved success during World War II, but were adversely affected by the difficult conditions experienced after the war.
+They achieved success during World War II but were adversely affected by the difficult conditions experienced after the war.
 The number of those who fed them dwindled, and only the wealthy could provide for the police and army.
 After 1921, the continuity of the race was ensured through the USA.

 In 1977, it was the second most popular breed in America.
-However, the claims that the Doberman is a sterile breed, which later spread in the media, unfairly damaged the reputation of this breed.
+However, the claims that the Doberman is a pure breed, which later spread in the media, unfairly damaged the reputation of this breed.
 Around the same time, albino white Dobermans appeared.
 To reduce the chances of breeding albino Doberman dogs, the Doberman Pinscher Club of America persuaded the AKC to label the registration numbers of Doberman dogs likely to carry the albino gene with the letter Z. White Doberman dogs were accepted by some clubs and not by others.

 Personality & Character Traits